Raising Geese: A Beginner's Guide

 No content available.

 Are you ready to go for geese?
-These delightful birds have delicious eggs and are great guardians for chickens, social, and great weeders.
-Learn what to expect from your first flock of geese, how to house and feed them, and how many eggs to expect.
+These delightful birds have delicious eggs and are great guardians for chickens, are social, and are great weeders.
+Learn what to expect from your first flock of geese, how to house and feed them, and how many eggs to anticipate.

 Chickens are the most common starting point for hobbyists looking to keep poultry, but once they have a taste for raising chickens, people frequently look to expand their collection.